 As a business administration major in SNHU's associate degree program, you'll receive a solid foundation in business principles and practices to prepare you for entry-level positions.

 An associate degree can make a big difference in your life.
-The U.S. Department of Labor reports that associate degree holders typically earn over 20 percent more than those with just a high school education.
+According to a study performed by the Georgetown University Center on Education and the Workforce, associate degree holders typically earn over $400,000 more than those with just a high school education over their lifetimes.

 SNHU's Associate in Business Administration is a 60-credit-hour program, with 13 courses covering a range of subjects from financial accounting to human resource management, including two organizational leadership electives and one general education course.